CircaLearn/circa-backend/README.md

     - Use `which python3` to ensure you're in the venv, every time you reopen
 - To enter virtual environment:
   - `source .venv/bin/activate` everytime on startup

+### WITH direnv
+- With [direnv](https://direnv.net/) configured to zsh and allowed, it should automatically activate the virtualenv
+    - The .envrc file is not included in commits but necessary for this to work
+    - To add it, add a file name `.envrc` in the root direction with the command `layout python`

+### Bugs
 - Make sure the correct virtualenv Python interpreter is selected in VSCode for IntelliSense to work
   - The correct interpreter is the copy inside the virtual environment
   - Its path is located with `which python3`
   - ex: .../Circa/circa-backend/.venv/bin/python3

-To enable Intellisense (which sometimes bugs with venvs), ensure the venv is activated and you've selected the .venv's Python interpreter in VSCode -- `which python3` will give you the path the the interpreter

 ## File Structure
 Organized according to file structure suggested by [FastAPI](https://fastapi.tiangolo.com/tutorial/bigger-applications/)